 “I did not complete my education due to financial constraints, as I had lost my parents.”

 Those years of hardship and hunger sparked a remarkable fire within Beauty.
 She became determined to learn new skills, run a successful farming business and put food on the table every day.
 She married at 19 and moved to a nearby community, where she started farming and taking every opportunity she could to participate in local training sessions.
 It was at one of these that she encountered CAMFED, and started working with other young women, members of the CAMFED Alumnae Association, CAMA.

 Beauty shares CAMA’s deep commitment to education, and bringing positive change to girls, young women, and communities.
 She joined the network in 2011.
 Winning the admiration of her peers, she was elected as CAMFED Association District Chairperson that same year.
-With training from CAMA, she became a mentor for secondary students under our Learner Guide Program, as well as being a Community Health Activist.
+With training from CAMA, she became a mentor for secondary students under our Learner Guide Program, achieving a BTEC qualification, as well as becoming a Community Health Activist.

 In 2016, with support from CAMFED and the UK Department for International Development (DFID), Beauty was able to go to agricultural college in Mutare.
 There she developed a five-year business plan, outlining her ambition to scale her enterprise from a small plot to a substantial farm with a greenhouse and drip irrigation systems.
 All this was mapped out with the intention of both providing for herself and her family, but also of serving her community with food, as well as with learning and employment opportunities.

 Professor Charlotte Watts, DFID’s Chief Scientific Adviser, visited Beauty on her farm in June 2018, and was extremely impressed with her operation.
 The flourishing business had allowed Beauty to buy a new water pump and hire more workers.